vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 }
 ```

 Then set-up our CSS variables.
-If we assign all our variables at a root level, they can be applied easily to all cascading elements
+If we assign all our variables at a root level, they can be applied easily to all cascading elements.

+**Update 17-02-2017** :  Since posting this, I spotted a small error.
+Edge 14 doesn't currently support CSS variables, the Edge team are [working on it](https://developer.microsoft.com/en-us/microsoft-edge/platform/status/csscustompropertiesakacssvariables/) and support will be added very soon.

 ``` css
 :root {